For a complete list of my publications and presentations, see my CV.

 Article: (2024) Olesya Kisselev and Angelina Rubina.
 Mastering Russian case: Learning challenges, current textbook approaches, and new perspectives.
 Read it here.

-Article: (accepted to Pedagogical Linguistics) Olesya Kisselev, Angelina Rubina, Kevin McManus.
+Article: (2025) Olesya Kisselev, Angelina Rubina, Kevin McManus.
 Teaching Russian nominative-accusative case distinction: A usage-based experimental study.
+Read it here.

-Article: (work in progress) Angelina Rubina, Sarah John, Danielle Fahey, Mila Tasseva.
+Article: (submitted for review) Angelina Rubina, Sarah John, Danielle Fahey, Mila Tasseva.
 The effect of partially overlapping orthographies on the processing of Russian-English cognates.

-Article: (work in progress) Olesya Kisselev, Irina Dubinina, Angelina Rubina.
+Article: (submitted for review) Irina Dubinina, Olesya Kisselev, and Angelina Rubina.
 Orthography development in Russian as a heritage language: A corpus-based study of errors in adjectival and nominal endings.

 What is the structure of the nominal phrase in Russian?
 How does English-Russian feature reassembly affect second language acquisition?